monsieurbulb/forksintheroad/Decred_forks_in_the_road.md

 ### Next steps

-This document exists as both a discussion piece and a framework from which a series of upcoming Politeia proposals will be derived.
+This document exists as both a discussion piece and framework from which a series of upcoming Politeia proposals will be derived.
 Further insight from the community and wider ecosystem is welcomed.